insinfo/oracledb_dart/python-oracledb/doc/src/user_guide/ha.rst

 Oracle Application Continuity (AC) and Transparent Application Continuity (TAC) are Oracle Database technologies that record application interaction with the database and, in the event of a database instance outage, attempt to replay the interaction on a surviving database instance.
 If successful, users will be unaware of any database issue.
 AC and TAC are best suited for OLTP applications.

 .. note::

-    Oracle AC and TAC functionality is only supported in the python-oracledb Thick mode.
+    Oracle AC and TAC functionality is only supported in python-oracledb Thick mode.
 See :ref:`enablingthick`.

 When AC or TAC are configured on the database service, they are transparently available to python-oracledb applications.